CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/transformations/ST_BUFFER.md

 **Description**

-Calculates a Geography buffer for input features for a given radius.
+Calculates a Geography buffer for input features for a given radius, i.e. the area within the given distance of the input.
 Units supported are miles, kilometers, and degrees.

 * `geog`: `GEOGRAPHY` input to be buffered.
 * `radius`: `FLOAT64` distance to draw the buffer (negative values are allowed).